 What started as a 6 month backpacking holiday became a 3 year sojourn around various parts of the world including this 15 month motorcycle trip.

 The decision to go backpacking for 6 months was the result of marriage breakdown.
 With my new-found freedom, I decided it was now or never to “See the World”.
-Divorces are great way to throw money away, so I had really work hard for 6 months to accumulate as much cash as I could.
+Divorces are great way to throw money away, so I had really work hard for 6 months to accumulate as much cash as I could before I left.
 I had travelled around Europe before, so I had a fair idea about what to expect and I knew backpacking for that long would be expensive.
 I still had every intention to return to my home city after the trip, but as it turned out, I never returned to live there again, and probably never will.